m-cetin/webpwn/README.md

-# Pwning systems - the easy way

-"Webpwn" is a collection of commonly used tools to get initial foothold into a targets system.
-It aims to help penetration testers with collecting email addresses, enumerating subdomains, scanning and exploiting vulnerabilities and a lot more.
-Do not use it in any illegal activity.
+# WebPwn - A Comprehensive Toolkit for Penetration Testers

+WebPwn is an advanced and all-inclusive collection of tools specifically designed to assist penetration testers in obtaining a solid initial foothold into targeted systems.
+This powerful toolkit encompasses a wide array of functionalities, including but not limited to email address collection, subdomain enumeration, vulnerability scanning, and exploitation techniques.
+It is essential to note that WebPwn is intended solely for legal and ethical purposes within the field of penetration testing.
+Its application for any illegal activities is strictly prohibited.

+By utilizing WebPwn, penetration testers can enhance their capabilities and streamline their assessment process, ensuring thorough and effective security evaluations.
+Whether you are conducting web application assessments, network penetration tests, or vulnerability analyses, WebPwn offers a comprehensive suite of tools to facilitate your objectives.

+Please remember to exercise responsible usage and adhere to applicable laws and regulations while utilizing WebPwn.
+Our aim is to provide a valuable resource to penetration testers, fostering a safer and more secure digital landscape.

-# Requirements
+# Tool Requirements (Linux-only)

+General recommendations:

-Tested on Linux.
-Go needs to be installed and the go binaries are needed within the "tools" folder.
-Make sure to clone the whole respository.
++ Install Go and place Go binaries in the "tools" folder.
++ Clone the entire repository.

-In order to use the email gathering tool fully, you need:
+For full functionality of the email gathering tool, you will need:

-+ 1x XING account
++ 1 XING account.

-Should also work without one, but I highly suggest using it.
-You can create an temp account for this purpose.
+Although it may work without an account, we strongly recommend using one.
+Creating a temporary account for this purpose is suggested.

 # Installation

+To install all requirements, simply do:

 `git clone https://github.com/m-cetin/webpwn; cd webpwn`

 `pip3 install -r requirements.txt`

 # Usage

+Just run:

 `python3 webpwn.py`